bdibil/Portfolio/README.md

 ## This site showcases some of my work and my background

--	It is currently under development so I am using placeholder images and texts
+-	It is currently under development, so I am using placeholder images and texts
 -	I am currently making use of CSS variables, flexboxes and media queries
 - Eventually I will add some JavaScript elements as well